Konkani language: Proposed substrate influences

-The substratum of the Konkani language lies in the speech of Austroasiatic tribes that may have once inhabited the region.
-According to the Indian Anthropological Society, these Australoid tribes speaking Austro-Asiatic or Munda languages who once inhabited Konkan, migrated to Northern India (Chota Nagpur Plateau, Mirzapur) and are not found in Konkan any more.
-Olivinho Gomes in his essay "Medieval Konkani Literature" also mentions the Mundari substratum.
-Goan Indologist Anant Shenvi Dhume identified many Austro-Asiatic Munda words in Konkani, like mund, mundkar, dhumak, goem-bab.
-This substratum is very prominent in Konkani.

-The grammatical impact of the Dravidian languages on the structure and syntax of Indo-Aryan languages is difficult to fathom.
+The grammatical influence of the Dravidian languages on the structure and syntax of Indo-Aryan languages is difficult to fathom.
 Some linguists explain this anomaly by arguing that Middle Indo-Aryan and New Indo-Aryan were built on a Dravidian substratum.

 Some examples of Konkani words of Dravidian origin are: naall (coconut), madval (washerman), choru (cooked rice) and mulo (radish).
 Linguists also suggest that the substratum of Marathi and Konkani is more closely related to Dravidian Kannada.